-The City has no outstanding short term indebtedness other than normal accounts payable or as otherwise stated in this Official Statement.
+The City has no outstanding short term indebtedness other than normal accounts payable or as otherwise stated in this Official Statement, according to the City's Director of Finance.

 Long Term Debt

 The details of the long term debt of the City are presented in the Debt Statement included as Appendix "F" and under the caption "Trend of Indebtedness" below.